Table of Contents

 2. Create more robust onboarding and development programs

-New hires should be brought in with solid and impactful onboarding programs that effectively indoctrinate, socially acclimate, and guide how they can live and work according to corporate values, cultural norms, and performance and collaboration expectations.
-Consider developing a longer onboarding cycle that takes them from job acceptance to the first anniversary, with signature moments, events, and experiences at significant points in time that bond them to the organization.
-Performance, productivity, competency, and values-based assessments can be made and discussed throughout the first year until a new hire has exhibited the proper and expected range of capabilities and alignment with job performance and cultural expectations.
-Rotational and experiential programs for college hires can also be used to assimilate and enculturate new hires, especially into mission-critical roles.
+New hires should be brought in with solid, impactful onboarding programs that effectively indoctrinate them, socially acclimate them, and guide them in living and working in accordance with corporate values, cultural norms, and performance and collaboration expectations.
+Consider developing a longer onboarding cycle that spans from job acceptance through the first anniversary, with signature moments, events, and experiences at key points that help bond them to the organization.
+Performance, productivity, competency, and values-based assessments can be conducted and discussed throughout the first year until a new hire has demonstrated the appropriate and expected range of capabilities and alignment with job performance and cultural expectations.
+Rotational and experiential programs for college hires can also help assimilate and enculturate new hires, especially in mission-critical roles.

-If large groups of recent graduates or workforce entries are hired and share common shortcomings, build special programming to address those.
-Examples include group coaching and mentoring and formal new graduate training, where leaders and younger employees can present introductions to the business, corporate values, customer expectations, career opportunities, and expectations for behavior and dress.
+If large groups of recent graduates or new workforce entrants are hired and share common shortcomings, build specialized programming to address them.
+Examples include group coaching and mentoring, and formal new graduate training, where leaders and younger employees can present introductions to the business, corporate values, customer expectations, career opportunities, and expectations for behavior and dress.

 3. Provide individually tailored development planning and action